 - Ogowe River (often spelled Ogooué or Ogoway) – River in central Africa that Brazza would explore.

-- Noël Ballay – Doctor on Brazza’s first expedition to Africa.
+- Noël Ballay – Doctor on Brazza’s first and second expeditions to Africa.

 - Antoine-Alfred Marche – Naturalist on Brazza’s first expedition to Africa.